-Unit code VU23569 Unit title Investigate Australian visual arts Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to investigate and become familiar with aspects of the Australian visual arts including Australian film.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing and Oral Communication at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening, Reading and Writing.
-They contribute directly to the achievement of ISLPR Speaking 2+, Listening 2+, Reading 2+ / 3 and Writing 2+ / 3.
-This unit applies to learners needing to develop their English language skills to increase their knowledge and understanding of Australian art.
-This unit is designed for integration and contextualisation with language units to support achievement of English language knowledge and skills.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1 Examine the features of the visual arts in Australia 1.1 Select one of the visual arts 1.2 Outline the historical background of the art 1.3 Identify the key figures associated with the visual art 1.4 Describe the features of one artist's work in a spoken interaction
+Unit c ode VU2356 Unit ti tle Investi gate A Australian visual arts require aspec require it describes the performance outcomes, skills and knowledge d by EAL learners to investigate and become familiar with s of the Australian visual arts including Australian film.
+The ou tcome s described in this unit relate to: C dire e Australian Core Skills Framework (ACSF).
+They contribute rectly to the achievement of ACSF indicators of competence for eading and Writing and Oral Communication at Level 3 and des con criptor tribute R (International Second Language Proficiency Ratings) is for Speaking and Listening, Reading and Writing.
+They directly to the achievement of ISLPR Speaking 2+, 2+, Reading 2+/3 and Writing 2+/3.
+This unit applies to learners needing to develop their English lang skills to increase their knowledge and understanding of Australian This unit is designed for integration and contextualisation with langua units to support achievement of English language knowledge and sk No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
+Pre-requisite Unit(s) Nil Comp etency Field Not Ap plicabl e Unit S ector Not Ap plicabl e Eleme nt Perf ormance Criteria Elements describe the essential outcomes of a unit of competency. need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 Lyanning the leatnes 1.1 Select one of the visual arts the visual arts in Australia 1.2 Outline the historical background of the art 1.3 Identify the key figures associated with the visual art 1.4 Describe the features of one artist's work in a spoken interaction